Awesome

 provided by include 'debug/printf'

 prints what you pass to it, and the emitted C code is rather verbose but it embeds source function and variable names you can use to get your bearings.
-The interactive Singeli playground tool is a nice way to get parts of your code working without the awkward compile-debug loop.
+For tooling, the interactive Singeli playground is a nice way to get parts of your code working without the awkward compile-debug loop, and singeli-lsp provides advanced editing features with parsing and name resolution.

 Early design discussion for Singeli took place at topanswers.xyz; now it's in the BQN forum.